 Once I got my answer, I cannot help but regard so-called “progressive” rhetoric as less dangerous spiritually than what the series portrayed.
 What the Holy Spirit showed me was this:

-• It was Christ-less Christianity.
-The name of Jesus was never once mentioned in any of the 34 episodes.
+- It was a Christ-less Christianity.
+The name of Jesus was rarely, if ever, mentioned in any of the 34 episodes.

-Instead, the only mantra expressed in every instance of every challenge was “have faith in God,” hence my title for this article.
+Instead, the only mantra expressed in every instance of every challenge was “have faith in God.”
 In other words, the only folks who could be religiously offended would be atheists, almost all of whom spend tremendous amounts of time, energy, and thought-time hating Someone they claim doesn’t exist.
 Everyone else?
 Not so much!

 Which leaves me with a burning question: why do those omissions exist?